laravel/docs/dusk.md

 <a name="chromedriver-options"></a>
 ### ChromeDriver Options

-To customize the ChromeDriver session, you may modify the `driver` method of the `DuskTestCase` class:
+To customize the ChromeDriver session, you may modify the `driver` method of the `DuskTestCase` class using the `Facebook\WebDriver\Chrome\ChromeOptions` class:

     /**
      * Create the RemoteWebDriver instance.